-Do you have a clear and controllable process for managing positive COVID-19 cases in your workplace?
-If not, then this article can help you to get it.
-It will help you to manage new cases more safely and with less impact on work.
+Do you have a clear and controllable process for managing positive cases in your workplace?
+If not, this article can help you.
+It will help you manage new cases more safely and with less impact on work.

-As COVID-19 case numbers grow more and more managers face the question of how to handle new cases, while minimizing disruption.
-It is about acting fast.
-COVID-19 cases are therefore most often handled as ad-hoc.
-Which can lead to poor documentation about what really happened.
-If something goes wrong and there is no sufficient documentation, then there is no trail to prove that each case was handled correctly.
+As COVID-19 case numbers grew more and more managers face the question of how to handle new cases during a global pandemic while minimizing disruptions.
+It is all about acting fast.
+Pandemic cases are therefore most often handled as ad-hoc, which can lead to poor documentation of what really happened.
+If something goes wrong and there is not sufficient documentation, then there is no trail to prove that each case was handled correctly.
 Furthermore, to be on the safe side many managers opt for sending home entire departments if someone catches the virus.
 This can be unnecessarily costly if only the infected person’s close contacts need to be sent home and tested.
 What if you could run a water-tight digital process each time that would leave an accurate trail of activities behind?
-You actually can.
+You actually can!

 New to incident management?
 Learn Why Every Company Needs an Incident Management System ↗️